 We acknowledge the importance of smile aesthetics in promoting self-confidence, socialization, and attainment of well-being as a whole.
-However, aesthetics alone in absence of ideal masticatory function has demonstrated to be detrimental to our health both locally and distantly.
+However, aesthetics alone in absence of ideal masticatory function has demonstrated to be detrimental to our health, both locally and distantly.

-At E Line Orthodontics, we view malocclusion from an adaptive and holistic perspective where the masticatory organ not only serves to chew food but also contributes to regulate the autonomic nerve system.
+At E Line Orthodontics, we view malocclusion from an adaptive and holistic perspective where the masticatory organ not only serves to chew food, but also contributes to regulating the autonomic nerve system.
 Malocclusion was never a disease but a perfectly normal adaptation and compensation to what our body and oral environment provided to our teeth.
 From breathing to body posture, autonomic nerve system regulation to hearing and vision, our bite is closely linked to many important and vital functions beyond aesthetics!

 For many diseases and ailments, our teeth and bite have become a significant contributor or even the principal etiological factor.
 Some of these conditions are: